FortuneStreetModding/cs-board-tools/docs/source/getting-started.md

 ```py
 pip install cs-board-tools
 ```
-## Loading a Map Bundle
+## Loading a Board Bundle
-In its simplest form, loading a map bundle is as easy as passing a filename into a Python function.
+In its simplest form, loading a board bundle is as easy as passing a filename into a Python function.
 ```py
 from cs_board_tools.io import read_zip